HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 3. Research the Weiszfeld algorithm for computing the geometric median and implement the Weiszfeld algorithm in python
 4. Applied this estimator to get a simultaneous 5-dimensional estimate of the log returns for the 5 stocks you are tracking.
 Compared this with the mean estimators.

+10/30-11/5:

+1. Updated the virtualizations for the histograms of log returns.
+Added mean lines and median lines.
+2. Code the Subgradient for the cost function in Weiszfeld algorithm.
+Use backtracking to compute the geometric median.
+3. Virtualized the geometric median generated from the weiszfeld algorithm and the subgradient.
+Also, made comparision for mean estimator and geometric median estimator
+4. Compare the mean-of-medians estimator in different scales and made virtualizations.